lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/zsh.md

 # ZSH

+!!! warning
+    Though all efforts have been made to ensure the accuracy and currency of the content on this website, please be advised that some content might be out of date and there is no continuous website support available.
+In case of any ambiguity or doubts, users are advised to do their own research on the content's accuracy and currency.

 The ZSH, short for `z-shell`, is an alternative shell for Linux that offers many convenience features for productive use that `bash`, the default shell, does not offer.